GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

       </td>
     </tr>
     <tr>
-      <td scope="row">Audit policies and procedures for Section 508 conformance responsibilities to ensure training includes or specifies responsibilities defined by your agency.</td>
+      <th scope="row">Audit policies and procedures for Section 508 conformance responsibilities to ensure training includes or specifies responsibilities defined by your agency.</th>
       <td>Does agency training indicate who is responsible for activities, such as
       <ul>
        <li>Contracting Officer Representative (COR) is responsible for ensuring Section 508 language is included in each ICT procurement.</li>